-You may take abacavir and lamivudine with or without food.
+Abacavir and lamivudine may be taken with or without food.

 This medicine comes with a Medication Guide and a Warning Card that lists the symptoms of an allergic reaction.
 Read this information carefully and carry the Warning Card with you at all times so you will know what symptoms to watch for.

 Use this medication regularly to get the most benefit.
 Get your prescription refilled before you run out of medicine completely.

 HIV/AIDS is usually treated with a combination of drugs.
 Use all medications as directed by your doctor.
 Read the medication guide or patient instructions provided with each medication.
 Do not change your doses or medication schedule without your doctor's advice.
 Every person with HIV or AIDS should remain under the care of a doctor.

 If you have hepatitis B you may develop liver symptoms after you stop taking this medication, even months after stopping.
 Your doctor may want to check your liver function for several months after you stop using abacavir and lamivudine.
 Visit your doctor regularly.